Photograph by Heather Glazzard

 12th August 2020

 To mark the launch of Goal 10: Reduced Inequalities, we met five inspiring campaigners.
-Each week, one will share the shocking prejudice they’ve faced in life and explain why Goal 10 is close to their hearts...
+Here they share the shocking prejudice they’ve faced in life and explain why Goal 10 is close to their hearts...

 'People tell me, "You don't look blind"'